-The ERI component allocates funding to participating TEOs based on the total of a TEO's reported research income received by a TEO and/or any wholly-owned subsidiary.
-This includes research income that is received by the TEO and/or any 100% owned subsidiary.
+The ERI component allocates funding to participating TEOs based on the total of reported research income received either by the TEO and/or any wholly-owned subsidiary of that TEO.
+This includes research income that is received by the TEO and/or any 100 percent owned subsidiary.

-Of the total funds to be allocated through the PBRF in any one year, 20% are allocated based on the ERI component.
+Of the total funds to be allocated through the PBRF in any one year, 20 percent are allocated based on the ERI component.